liikeuforever/serf-arm/README.md

 - Machete
 - SZ2.0

-## Python interface
+## Python interface & Java Interface

-Install pybind11 using pip.
+We port Serf to many language so people can use Serf in their projects.

+For Python, You can install pybind11 using pip and copy Serf shared library together with its Python module wrapper, then import `pyserf`.
+Easy, isn't it?

+For Java, You can copy Serf JNA shared library and import it like import normal Java packages.

+Multi-languages support is what Serf makes difference to other compression algorithm, while Serf still keeps a excellent compression performance.

 ## Code Format Check
-You should use cpplint to check your code before contributing your code to this project.
+Serf keeps Google C++ Style as Code of Conduct, which is accepted widely in industry.
+You should use `cpplint` to check your code before contributing your code to this project.